GreysonR/Matter-Particles/README.md

 # Matter-Particles
-Matter-Particles makes creating particle effects simple and easy in matter.js.
-Learning how to use Matter-Particles is very easy since it was designed to be similar to matter.js.
+Matter-Particles makes creating particle effects extremely simple and easy in matter.js.
+Learning how to use Matter-Particles is easy since it was designed to look similar to matter.js.

-## How to create a basic particle emitter
+## Creating a basic particle emitter
 Creating a particle emitter can be done in as little as 5 lines of code. <br>
 The first thing you need to do is create an engine.
 If you're new to matter.js or haven't used matter.js before, Matter-Particles will automatically create an engine for you: